szwinter/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I'm currently pursing a Master's in Statistical Science at Duke University under the guidance of [David Dunson](https://stat.duke.edu/people/david-b-dunson).
-My primary research focuses on developing novel statistical methods to link brain imaging data to expressed traits, such as linguistic ability or fluid intelligence.
-Off campus, I split my free time between travelling, kickboxing, and reading fiction.
+I am a PhD student in the Statistical Science Department at Duke University, advised by [David Dunson]([https://stat.duke.edu/people/david-b-dunson](https://www.daviddunson.com/)).
+My research focuses on developing methods for analyzing complex real-world data that faithfully represent uncertainty with minimal assumptions.
+We are particularly motivated by applications in connectomics and multi-omics.